Ebazhanov/linkedin-skill-assessments-quizzes/autodesk-fusion-360/autodesk-fusion-360-quiz.md

 - [ ] The sketches cannot be edited.
 - [ ] The sketches are locked.

 #### Q37.
-Which tool allows you to create a sketch ontop of another sketch?
+Which tool allows you to create a sketch on top of another sketch?

 - [ ] Create Sketch
 - [ ] Revolve